PzAz04Maus/Abiogenesis/_AB13 High priority stuff/1 Settings Theory & Fluff/Core Lore/1 Paranatural.md

 - "Army/Navy Portable Receiver, Wetware"
 - Vaguely looks like a skull. sockets replaced with vague indentations, xenomorphish

+A Memeforming Organelle consisting of a gelaceous cortex with a shock absorbing plastic scaffolding, divided into lobes by permeable membranes.
+The membrane acts as a neural connector to the io harness behind the sustainment stem.

+The scaffolding is 3d printed with an internal circulatory system consisting of ducts and porous capillaries that connect to the sustainment stem.

+The entire device is set inside a crash rated cbrn protected exterior shell.
+Military variant organelles may be protected to stanag 4569 level 1 standards.

 # Other Organelle technologies